Seirdy/seirdy.one/content/posts/stylometric-fingerprinting-redux.md

 > But it is evident that modern left-wing philosophers are not simply <mark>dehydrated logicians</mark> systematically analyzing the foundations of knowledge.

-"Dehydrated logicians" obviously isn't the right term to use here.
+"Dehydrated logicians" obviously isn't the correct term to use.
 The fact that the translation algorithm mistook "cool-headed" for "dehydrated" indicates that "cool-headed" was an unusual choice of words to use in this context, and therefore a fingerprinting vector.
 A more common phrase like "detached" would be safer.

 ### Extreme example: Mario